-- (13) Replacement of removable prostheses if misplaced, stolen or damaged due to circumstances beyond the Enrollee's control; - (14) Replacement of a partial prosthesis if the existing prosthesis cannot be modified or altered to meet the Enrollee's dental needs; - (15) Reline, rebase or repair of removable prostheses (dentures and partials); - (16) Oral surgery, limited to extractions, biopsies, and incision and drainage of abscesses; - (17) Palliative treatment and sedative fillings for relief of pain; - (18) Full-mouth debridement, limited to one every five years. - 6.1.13.3 In addition to the services specified in section 6.1.13.2 above, the following services for adults are covered, if provided in an outpatient hospital setting or freestanding ambulatory surgical center as part of outpatient dental surgery: - (1) Periodontics, limited to periodontal scaling and root planing once every two years; - (2) General anesthesia; and - (3) Full-mouth survey once every five years. - 6.1.13.4 In addition to the services specified in 6.1.13, the following services for adults are covered: - (1) House calls or extended care facility calls for on-site delivery of covered services; - (2) Behavioral management when additional staff time is required to accommodate behavioral challenges and sedation is not used; - (3) Oral or IV sedation, if the covered dental service cannot be performed safely without it or would otherwise require the service to be performed under general anesthesia in a hospital or surgical center; and - (4) Prophylaxis, in accordance with an appropriate individualized treatment plan, but no more than four times per year. - (5) The MCO may not require Service Authorization for the services in (1) through (3) above.
+- (3) Application of fluoride varnish once every six months, and - (4) Orthodontia is eligible in limited circumstances described in Minnesota Rules, Part 9505.0270, subp.
+2a, item F. - 6.1.14.2 In addition to the services specified in 6.1.14, the following services are covered: - (1) House calls or extended care facility calls for on-site delivery of covered services; - (2) Behavioral management when additional staff time is required to accommodate behavioral challenges and sedation is not used; - (3) Oral or IV sedation, if the covered dental service cannot be performed safely without it or would otherwise require the service to be performed under general anesthesia in a hospital or surgical center; and - (4) Prophylaxis, in accordance with an appropriate individualized treatment plan, but no more than four times per year. - (5) The MCO may not require Service Authorization for the services in (1) through (3) above.
 [Minnesota Statutes, §256B.0625, subd.
-9, (f)] - 6.1.13.5 Services provided by advanced dental therapists and dental therapists when provided within the scope of practice identified in Minnesota Statutes, §§150A.105 and 150A.106 are covered. - 6.1.13.1 If a dental provider is providing services to an Enrollee based on a treatment plan that requires more than one visit, the MCO or its Subcontractor must not require the completion of the treatment plan as a condition of payment to the dental provider for services performed as part of the treatment plan.
+9, (f)] - 6.1.14.3 Services provided by advanced dental therapists and dental therapists when provided within the scope of practice identified in Minnesota Statutes, §§150A.105 and 150A.106 are covered. - 6.1.14.1 If a dental provider is providing services to an Enrollee based on a treatment plan that requires more than one visit, the MCO or its Subcontractor must not require the completion of the treatment plan as a condition of payment to the dental provider for services performed as part of the treatment plan.
 The MCO or Subcontractor must reimburse the dental provider for all services performed regardless of whether the treatment plan is completed, as long as the Enrollee was covered under the MCO at the time the service was performed.
-Nothing in this section may be construed to prevent the MCO or its Subcontractor from paying for dental services using a bundled method. - 6.1.14 Early Intensive Developmental and Behavioral Intervention (EIDBI) Services.
+Nothing in this section may be construed to prevent the MCO or its Subcontractor from paying for dental services using a bundled method.

+6.1.15 Early Intensive Developmental and Behavioral Intervention (EIDBI) Services.

 The EIDBI benefit provides early intensive intervention to Enrollees under twenty-one (21) years of age with a diagnosis of autism spectrum disorder (ASD) or a related condition.
-This benefit must provide coverage for a comprehensive, multidisciplinary evaluation, ongoing progress monitoring, and medically necessary early intensive treatment of ASD or a related condition.
+This benefit must provide coverage for a Comprehensive Multidisciplinary Evaluation (CMDE), ongoing progress monitoring, and medically necessary early intensive treatment of ASD or a related condition.
+Children diagnosed with these conditions are considered to have special health care needs under this Contract.
+EIDBI services are classed as EPSDT pediatric preventive services.
+EIDBI services and consultations delivered by a licensed health care provider via telehealth are covered in the same manner as if the service or consultation was delivered in person.
 The MCO shall provide the EIDBI benefit as follows.
 [Minnesota Statutes, §256B.0949]

-6.1.14.1 EIDBI Definitions.
+6.1.15.1 EIDBI Definitions.